tytydraco/yessleep/out/I_took_a_10000_cash_job_in_the_desert_My_crew_never_made_it_home.md

 He leaned forward, and I swear the temperature dropped ten degrees.
 "Desert work.
 Manual labor.
 You and a small crew will drive out to a remote location, spend one night camping, complete a job, and return.
 The pay is ten thousand dollars."

 My brain practically short-circuited.
 Ten grand?
 For one night of work?
-I was making maybe three hundred a week when I was lucky.
+I was making maybe two hundred a week if I was lucky.
+It might not sound like a lot to you, but for a homeless teenager twenty years ago this was like hitting the lottery.
 This job had more red flags than a Chinese parade, but for ten grand?
 I was in.

 "What's the catch?"
 I asked because I wasn't totally stupid.

 "No catch.
 Just hard work in difficult conditions.
 You'll need to be prepared for the heat."
 His pale eyes fixed on mine, and I felt like a bug under a microscope.
 "Can you handle the heat?"

 The way he said it made my skin crawl, but for ten thousand dollars?
-Man, that was like hitting the lottery.

-"Yeah, I can handle anything," I lied.
+"Yeah, I can handle anything."

 He slid a business card across the table.
 It was blank except for an address.
 "Tomorrow morning, seven AM sharp.
 Don't be late."

 And just like that, he stood up and walked out, leaving me sitting there wondering what the hell I'd just signed up for.

 The next morning, I walked up to this warehouse on the industrial side of town, the kind of place that looks abandoned but has too many fresh tire tracks in the dirt to actually be empty.
 The sun was already making the asphalt shimmer, and it wasn't even eight o'clock yet.
+It didn't help we were in the middle of a historic heat wave.

 There was a white box truck parked outside, and three other guys standing around looking about as confused as I felt.

-"Orale.
+"Órale.
 This is some serious hardware," said this stocky Hispanic dude with tattoos covering his forearms.
 He stuck out his hand.
 "Pedro."

 "Jay," I said, shaking it.
 His grip was solid, calloused from real work.